Empathy Test: Do You Have the Emotional Quotient to Become a Doctor?

 The UCAT test is notoriously difficult to pass.
 It is designed to differentiate students who get AAA at A-level.

-Whether it’s how to demonstrate empathy in your personal statement, interview or in the SJT, we have free guides for medical applications, as well as a UCAT Online Course, BMAT Online Course and Interviews Online Course.
+Whether it’s how to demonstrate empathy in your personal statement, interview or in the SJT, we have free guides for medical applications, as well as a UCAT Online Course and Interviews Online Course.

 We keep our prices low to widen access to medical school, as we believe it shouldn’t be just the privileged who get the opportunity to study medicine or dentistry.